How to create a Data Form

 Only one field from the destination table is allowed per form.
 Duplicate fields are not permitted.

-Click the Design option to configure the design of your form.
-You can choose the theme, form fill-up type, form title, OpenGraph title, OpenGraph description, OpenGraph image, and add custom code for a personalized form.
+Open the Design tab to set the theme, form fill-up type, form title, OpenGraph title, OpenGraph description, OpenGraph image, and any custom code.

 Form Design